Considerations to Keep in Mind

 - Making out the Patterns

 With the measurements you’ve taken in the above step at hand, you need to draw out patterns matching the size and shapes for all your grill’s sides.
 You can do this on a simple piece of paper.
-This is an important step since it will afford you efficiency in handling the next step.
+But before that, you should answer the question: What size grill cover do I need?
+This is a very important step since it will afford you efficiency in handling the next step.

 To ensure that the cover ends up properly fitting your grill, including an allowance of an extra inch or two for your measurement is needed.

 - Cutting the Patterns Out

 With your patterns at hand, place them on the material you’d gotten for the project, trace, and cut them out.
 Having followed the above step, this step is easy to accomplish and allows you to fully utilize the material you have at hand.

 - Sewing it all together

 The sewing machine comes into play at this point.
 It’s important to use a strong, high-grade needle to ensure the sewing progresses properly.
 Carefully lay out your cut out material and sew them up together according to how they’re supposed to match up.